goFrendiAsgard/zaruba/docs/core-tasks/zrb-run-docker-container.md

                        separated by new line.
       volumes        : Host-container volume mappings,
                        separated by new line.
+      user           : docker user (i.e., 0 for root)
+      shmSize        : Size of /dev/shm.
+The format is <number><unit>. number must be greater than 0.
+                       Unit is optional and can be b (bytes), k (kilobytes), m (megabytes), or g (gigabytes).
-      rebuild        : Should container be rebuild (This will not rebuild the image) command        : Command to be used (Single Line).
+                       If you omit the unit, the system uses bytes.
+If you omit the size entirely, the system uses 64m. rebuild        : Should container be rebuild (This will not rebuild the image) command        : Command to be used (Single Line).
                        Leave blank to use container's CMD.